Microsoft Azure

 1. Complete the prerequisite steps.

-2. Send data to InsightIDR.
+2. Configure Microsoft Azure to send data to InsightIDR.

 3. Configure InsightIDR to receive data from the event source.